Pictured above: Fringed meadowbeauty (Rhexia petiolata) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Fringed meadowbeauty is an herbaceous perennial wildflower.
+Fringed meadowbeauty (Rhexia petiolata) is an herbaceous perennial wildflower.
 Its showy pink blooms have four petals, five sepals and eight short stamens with yellow anthers.
 Petal margins are wavy.
 Leaves are ovate, petiolate and have ciliate margins.
 They are oppositely arranged.
 Stems are glabrous, as is the hypanthium, where the seeds develop.
 The hypanthium is distinctly urn-shaped, providing a good attribute for identification in all meadowbeauties.

 Fringed meadowbeauty is often confused with Nuttall’s meadowbeauty (Rhexia nuttallii), which occurs in similar habitats and geographic range.
 The hypanthium of Nuttall’s meadowbeauty, however, is covered in conspicuous hairs, while fringed meadowbeauty’s is smooth.